-If an environmental cue triggers a neuroception of safety, our body feels calm and we can easily socially engage or attend to issues.
+If social cues trigger a neuroception of safety, our bodies enter a calm behavioral states.
+We feel calm and can easily engage with others socially or attend to issues.

-If the cue triggers a neuroception of danger, our body becomes tense and prepares for a fight-or-flight response.
+If the cues trigger a neuroception of danger, our body becomes tense and prepares for a fight-or-flight response in a survival mode.

-If the cue triggers a neuroception of life threat, then we lose social contact and our entire body becomes immobilized.
-During this freeze response, our blood pressure and heart rate drop, our muscles relax, apnea can occur, and we faint and feign death.
+If the cues trigger a neuroception of life-and-death, then we lose social contact and our entire body becomes immobilized.
+In this freeze response, our blood pressure and heart rate drop, muscles relax, and apnea can occur.
+We faint and feign death.

-The perceptions of risk and safety do not have to be conscious.
-They subconsciously affect our automatic responses, which, in turn, affect our social engagement behaviors and interactions with others.
+The perception of risk and safety do not have to be conscious.
+They can subconsciously activate our automatic state, which affects our social engagement behaviors and interactions.

-The nervous system constantly scans the environment for cues of safety or danger to assess risk.
-Basically, our bodies can act scared without us being aware of the cues or thinking that we are scared1.
+Because our nervous system constantly scans the environment to assess risk at any given moment, our bodies can act scared without us being aware of the cues or knowing that we are scared1.